JustFixNYC/worst-evictors-site/README.md

 3. **Start developing.**

-  Run `yarn develop` to start developing.
+  Run `gatsby develop` to start developing.

   Your site is now running at `http://localhost:8000`!